domshyra/ReactPlayground/README.md

 You will need to instal jest *gloablly* in order to test this application `npm install jest --global`.

+This project is created as a jumping off point to talk about testing in React.
+Both state by `useState` and then some dispatch code by using `useReducer` and `useContext`.

 ## Available Scripts

 In the project directory, you can run: